adamcroom/indigo/_posts/2019-05-24-testing-out-a-new-grade-scheme.md

 ---
 layout: post
 title: Testing out a new grade scheme
-published: true
-author: admin
+author: adamcroom
 comments: true
 date: 2017-05-15 11:05:01
-tags: [ ]
+tags:
+    - jmc
 categories:
-    - jmc
-    - teaching
+    - blog
 permalink: /2017/05/testing-out-a-new-grade-scheme
 ---
 This semester, I tested out a new grading scheme for my face-to-face version of PR Publications.
 I&#8217;ve taught the class 10+ different times over the past few years, and while all of them have been different to some degree, this semester was different in that I completely eliminated numerical grades from the final grade equation.